 - Make your lead magnet comprehensive.
 If you decide to start a blog, it’s best practice to promote your lead magnet within your posts.
 Consider language like “For a complete guide to [subject], check out our new ebook, “[Title].”

-First off, if you need to start a new website to house your lead magnet, use one of the top website builders like WordPress, Wix, Squarespace, or Weebly to create a website both quickly and easily without having to be a coder or designer.
+If you need to start a new website to house your lead magnet, use one of the top website builders like WordPress, Wix, Squarespace, or Weebly to create a website without having to be a coder or designer.
 If you already have a website, add a landing page for your lead magnet.

 Next, you’ll need a tool which enables you to create lead magnets worth providing an email address for.
 Google Slides can be an effective ebook creation tool.
-The best way to get started is to download an ebook from a publisher you love then put their pages side-by-side to Google Slides, and try to duplicate what you see.
+The best way to get started is to download an ebook from a publisher you love, then put their pages side-by-side to Google Slides, and try to duplicate what you see.

 Once you have your lead magnet, put it behind an email-gate on an optimized landing page, and then drive traffic to it.
-An email gate is a simple tool which delivers your lead magnet only when people provide the required information (in this case, an email address).
+An email gate is a simple tool which delivers your lead magnet content after people provide the required information (in this case, an email address).

 Landing pages can be created in-house by your developer, but most podcasters and digital marketers use a landing page builder.
 These tools create templates that are optimized for conversion.
 Some landing page optimizations include:

 - A value proposition or unique selling point, which makes it very clear what value your visitors can expect to get from your lead magnet

 - A single call-to-action (CTA), which focuses your visitor’s attention on your goal (submitting their email address in order to get your lead magnet)